NVIDIA-AI-IOT/isaac-sim-jetson-hil-course-doc/docs/isaac-sim/index.md

 We will learn

-- How to add props/assets, place and move them, and view the environment from desired perspectives
+- How to add props/assets, place and move them, and view the environment from desired perspectives [==Hands-on==]
 - How to add people in an environment using `omni.anim.people` extension
 - How to add a robot in the scene using the URDF file
 - How to attach a camera to the robot